 CEOs of incumbent companies are constantly wrestling with questions from board members on whether they have an offensive or defensive strategy for disruption.
 The quintessential response to such a dilemma is whether these CEOs get the innovation before the challengers /disruptors get the distribution (or customers).
-Strategic agility and consequently, scalability is the deciding factor on who wins the existential battle.
+Strategic agility and, consequently, scalability are the deciding factors on who wins the existential battle.

-CEOs of incumbent companies perceive that the biggest deterrents for business agility are cultural fear with experimentation, tech debt, and limited resources.
+CEOs of incumbent companies perceive that the biggest deterrents for business agility are cultural fear of experimentation, technical debt, and limited resources.
 TBM helps address these deterrents and provides them the necessary agility to fuel innovation and embrace disruption.

 Every CEO must care about growth as it directly affects their equity value.
 McKinsey analyzed 3000 companies from 1980 to 2012 and reported in April 2014:

 - High-growth companies offer a return to shareholders five times greater than medium-growth companies

 - Companies whose growth was greater than 60% when they reached $100 million in revenues—were eight times more likely to reach $1 billion in revenues than those growing less than 20 percent